-Significant changes in contract assets and liabilities
+Significant changes in contract liabilities

-The change in contract assets and contract liabilities is the result of the Group's development contract activities which started in 2019 and which have increased since then.
+The change in contract liabilities is the result of the Group's development contract activities which started in 2019 and which have increased since then.
 For certain development contracts, the Group provides services exceeding the payments received from customers which result in contract assets.
 Conversely, the Group receives prepayments for certain development contracts which result in contract liabilities.
-For the year ended December 31, 2022, contract assets increased mainly for development contracts with Mega-E where significant milestones were reached.
-Contract liabilities decreased mainly as a result of prepayments received for development contracts with EV Cars in prior year for which the performance obligations have been satisfied in the current year.
-This decrease has been offset by an increase in contract liabilities of €3,358 thousand for future charging services to be provided to one of the PIPE Investors.
-For more information on balances with related parties, reference is made to Note 35.2
+Contract liabilities increased mainly as a result of prepayments received for development contracts with EV Cars in current and previous years for which the performance obligations have not been satisfied before the current year-end.
+This increase has been offset by a decrease in contract liabilities of $\epsilon$ 452 thousand for charging services provided to one of the PIPE Investors during the current year.
+For more information on balances with related parties, reference is made to Note 36.2.

 During the year ended December 31, 2022, the Group entered into a strategic partnership with a PIPE Investor for future charging sessions.
 A portion of the cash received for the PIPE Investment was therefore accounted for as a contract liability in recognition of future services to be transferred to the customer.
-As of December 31, 2022, ε 3,358 thousand (December 31, 2021: ε nil) of the contract liability balance relates to this arrangement, of which ε 16 thousand is recognized as current and ε 2,442 thousand is recognized as non-current.
+During the current year, the Group satisfied a portion of the performance obligation related to this contract liability and the amount recognized as charging revenue was $\epsilon$ 452 thousand.
+As of December 31, 2023, $\epsilon$ 2,906 thousand (December 31, 2022: $\epsilon$ 3,358 thousand) of the contract liability balance relates to this arrangement, of which $\epsilon$ ,726 thousand is recognized as current and $\epsilon$ 180 thousand is recognized as non-current.